Vancomycin: Nephrotoxicity

-The mechanisms that underlie the pathogenesis of vancomycin nephrotoxicity are multifactorial but include interstitial nephritis, tubular injury due to oxidative stress, and cast formation.
+The mechanisms underlying the pathogenesis of vancomycin nephrotoxicity are multifactorial but include interstitial nephritis, tubular injury due to oxidative stress, and cast formation.

+Therapeutic drug monitoring can be used during vancomycin therapy to minimize the risk of nephrotoxicity associated with excessive drug exposure.
+Immunoassays are commonly utilized for measuring vancomycin levels.

+In children, concomitant administration of vancomycin and piperacillin/tazobactam has been associated with an elevated incidence of AKI relative to other antibiotic regimens.

 Ototoxicity

-Attempts to establish rates of vancomycin-induced ototoxicity are even more difficult due to the scarcity of quality evidence.
-The current consensus is that clearly related cases of vancomycin ototoxicity are rare.
+Attempts to establish rates of vancomycin-induced ototoxicity are even more difficult due to lack of good data.
+The consensus is that clearly related cases of vancomycin ototoxicity are rare.
 The association between vancomycin serum levels and ototoxicity is also uncertain.
-While cases of ototoxicity have been reported in patients whose vancomycin serum level exceeded 80 µg/mL, cases have been reported in patients with therapeutic levels, as well.
-Thus, whether therapeutic drug monitoring of vancomycin for the purpose of maintaining "therapeutic" levels will prevent ototoxicity also remains unproven.
+Cases of ototoxicity have been reported in patients whose vancomycin serum level exceeded 80 μg/mL, but cases have also been reported in patients with therapeutic levels.
+Thus it remains unknown whether therapeutic drug monitoring of vancomycin for the purpose of maintaining "therapeutic" levels prevents ototoxicity.
+Still, therapeutic drug monitoring can be used during vancomycin therapy to minimize the risk of ototoxicity associated with excessive drug exposure.

 Interactions with other nephrotoxins

-Another area of controversy and uncertainty concerns the question of whether, and if so, to what extent, vancomycin increases the toxicity of other nephrotoxins.
-Clinical studies have yielded variable results, but animal models indicate some increased nephrotoxic effect probably occurs when vancomycin is added to nephrotoxins such as aminoglycosides.
-However, a dose- or serum level-effect relationship has not been established.
+Another area of controversy and uncertainty is whether and to what extent vancomycin increases the toxicity of other nephrotoxins.
+Clinical studies have yielded various results, but animal models indicate that the nephrotoxic effect probably increases when vancomycin is added to nephrotoxins such as aminoglycosides.
+A dose- or serum level-effect relationship has not been established.